rock-core/rock-and-syskit/source/index.html.md

 The [Basics](#basics) section is meant to be read in its entirety.
 It covers presents the fundamentals of how a robotic system is integrated and managed at runtime within Rock and Syskit.
+A Rock newcomer should read this part sequentially.
+Tutorials and examples are mixed with more detailed descriptions, with an aim at being progressive.

 After the basics, the rest of the documentation is meant to be read on a need-to-know basis.
 Pick the subjects that are of interest to you, or that you